rickalouani/Rancher-howto/README.md

 ![](https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/rancher-2.0.png)

-   1. RKE to build  on Google Cloud Platform  from scratch
+   1. RKE(Rancher Kubernetes Engine) to build a 5 node cluster from scratch on DigitalOcean
-   2. GKE (Google Kubernetes Engine) and importing the cluster to Rancher 2.0
+   2. Import the management of an existing GKE(Google Kubernetes Engine) to Rancher 2.0
-   3. Create a Kubernetes cluster on DigitalOcean  from scratch
+   3.
-   4. Custom cluster using VMs
+   4Custom cluster using VMs

 Along the way, I will highlight some of the pros and cons of each method of deployment.